acous/WebIRC/README.md

 ### acous/WebIRC

-Redesigning the UI of @pavben's sweet irc client.
+Hackily and noobishly redesigning the UI of pavben's sweet IRC Client.

 # WebIRC